codership/documentation/galeracluster/source/documentation/isolation-levels.rst

 Here non-repeatable reads are not possible.
 Snapshots taken for the ``SELECT`` query are taken the first time the ``SELECT`` query runs during the transaction.

 The snapshot remains in use throughout the entire transaction for the ``SELECT`` query.
 It always returns the same result set.
 This level does not take into account changes to data made by other transactions, regardless of whether or not they have been committed.
-IN this way, reads remain repeatable.
+In this way, reads remain repeatable.

 .. _`serializable`: